-Did you know that cloud cost optimization and spending management is the number one priority for companies in 2023.
-That is no wonder since the majority of them spend over two million U.S. dollars on public cloud every year.
+Did you know that cloud cost optimization and spending management is the number one priority for companies in 2024?
+That is no wonder since businesses spend between $1.2 million and $24 million on the public cloud annually.

 While organizations keep embracing cloud computing and the number of cloud providers continues to grow, it becomes tricky to control spending.
 Companies leverage various approaches like a multi-cloud or hybrid strategy to manage their IT environments, which often adds even more challenges to planning cloud costs and requires more optimization effort.